 The Financial Services Department at KPMG in Poland specialises in services for the financial industry and includes, among others, the audit of financial statements and other attestation services, actuarial services, accounting advice, market, regulatory and credit risk management advice, and strategic management advice, including in the area of IT systems.
 The audits carried out cover both stand-alone statements in accordance with PSR/IFRS, group reporting packages prepared in accordance with IFRS, and reports on the solvency and financial condition of the insurance company (SFCR).
 Due diligence reviews and various other consultancy projects are also carried out.
 The department consists of several teams: Audit, Advisory (Accounting, Solutions Development, Management Consulting, Credit Risk, Market Risk, Regulatory) and Actuarial, where I work.

 An actuary is an expert in estimating risk and assessing the probability of future events using analytical methods.
 The profession of actuary is mainly associated with the insurance and pension plans industry.
-The main tasks of an actuary are usually to assess the value of technical provisions, to calculate insurance and market risks, and to provide opinions on financial statements.
+The main tasks are most often to assess the value of technical provisions, to calculate insurance and market risks, and to provide opinions on financial statements.

 Working at KPMG gives you great opportunities to develop and improve your professional skills, both by working with more experienced team members and through the numerous training courses we have access to.
-I believe that the most important skill needed is the ability to think and analyse analytically.
-Passing the Chartered Accountant/Actuarial exams is not essential to work in this department (for sub-managerial positions), but it can certainly be very helpful.
+I believe that the most important skill needed is the ability to think analytically (often out of the box).

 When I started working at KPMG, I was very positively surprised by the atmosphere in the team.
-Everyone was immensely helpful during my first days in the company, both in terms of purely corporate matters and those directly related to the job.
+Everyone was immensely helpful during my first days in the firm, both in terms of purely corporate matters and substantive issues directly related to the job.
 The working atmosphere is very friendly, we try to meet quite regularly also outside working hours.
-One of the most interesting initiatives introduced was the initiation of an annual event – a donut-eating competition on Fat Thursday.
-I hope that this will also take place next year.
+Many of us has a hobby related to sports (jogging, cycling, rock climbing, etc.) thanks to which we regularly organize mutual sport activities (e.g. a climbing wall or a bicycle ride).